mdfnam/QnA/Approach for Learning.md

 # Approach for Learning

 ## Possible Approaches
-Now we will discuss about the two different approaches that people typically take when learning any language.
+There are two different approaches that people typically take when learning any language.
+They are:
 - **Approach 1:** Starting with speaking skills.
 - **Aprroach 2:** Starting with reading skills and then comprehending the written text.